-out in September or early October to look at trees and to collect seeds.

-Q Q Is it deciduous or evergreen tree?
+Go out in September or early October to look at trees and to collect seeds.
+Choose a tree to study.
+Look at the tree.
+Is it deciduous or evergreen tree?
 How do you know?

-Q Name the tree

-Q What colour are the leaves?
+Name the tree What colour are the leaves?
+Are the leaves...

-Q Are the leaves

 Broad?
 Narrow?
 Stand away from the tree.
 Sketch the shape of the tree in this space.